ben-schreiber/AutoProjectInit/README.md

 # Project Auto Initializer
 **Note:** This script can only be run on a `bash` terminal.
-If you are using a Windows machine, you can run this script from a `bash` emulator such as the Git Bash Terminal.
+If you are using a Windows machine, you can simply just run the `create_project.py` file from PowerShell.
 ## Overview
 This script accomplishes the following:\
 Given a github (server, token) pair and your project directory, it will run a script that